-Thanks to the experience gained in recent years to see how people interact with social networks like Google +, Facebook or Twitter and ambition to fit the needs of nowadays people, they have proposed two new social networks on which we will put attention: Medium and Branch.
+At the time they were part of The Obvious Corporation, a company that aims to go one step further in social networking.
+Thanks to the experience gained in recent years of seeing how people interacted with social networks such as Google +, Facebook or Twitter and their ambition to adapt them to the needs of how people lived in 2014, led them to create two new social networks that promised much joy: Medium and Branch.

-Medium, launched in August, is a publishing platform that is organized into collections of topics.
-Readers, according to their degree of involvement can create new collections from topics and produce content to simply read or rate them.
-Topics may be open or closed and have a structure very similar to a blog, the object of Medium is generating quality content.
-At first glance, looks like a mix of Pinterest and tumblr.
-Medium will give special importance to the use of templates and cool design that will made reading much comfortable with the aim that users spend much time on the social network.
+Launched in August 2012, it was a publishing platform that was organised into collections of topics, whether discussion or photography, for example.
+Readers, depending on their level of involvement, could create new topic collections and generate content, or simply read or rate it.
+The topics could be open or closed and had a structure very similar to that of a blog, the object of Medium being the generation of quality content.
+At first glance, it looks like a mixture of tumblr and pinterest.
+It should be noted about Medium, the taste for design, as special importance was given to the use of templates and good designs in publications that facilitate reading and that users spend a lot of time on the social network.